aiven/terraform-provider-aiven/docs/resources/cassandra.md

 Optional:

 - `batch_size_fail_threshold_in_kb` (Number) Fail any multiple-partition batch exceeding this value.
 50kb (10x warn threshold) by default.
+Example: `50`.
 - `batch_size_warn_threshold_in_kb` (Number) Log a warning message on any multiple-partition batch size exceeding this value.5kb per batch by default.Caution should be taken on increasing the size of this thresholdas it can lead to node instability.
+Example: `5`.
 - `datacenter` (String) Name of the datacenter to which nodes of this service belong.
 Can be set only when creating the service.
+Example: `my-service-google-west1`.

 <a id="nestedblock--cassandra_user_config--ip_filter_object"></a>